Engineering Insight Architecture Best Practices ~10 min read

 3. For both &T and &mut T, their shared access (& &T and & &mut T) grants and only grants shared access of T .
 So &T and &mut T are Sync if and only if T is Sync.

-You don't need to memorize any rules.
-Think clearly about which levels of access are allowed to happen across threads, nothing can go wrong.
+You don’t need to memorize any rules.
+Think clearly about which levels of access are allowed to happen across threads, and nothing can go wrong.

 Rust tries hard to enforce safety at compile time, but it can be rigid sometimes.
 Some scenarios need more flexibility.
 Rust provides smart wrappers to defer compile-time safety guards to runtime: